Xoce02/Minecraft-DDoS-Protection/README.md

 - **Integration Potential**: The architecture allows for potential integration with other security systems or logging mechanisms for enhanced monitoring.

-- **Open Source**: The code is open-source under the MIT License, encouraging collaboration and contributions from the community.
+- **Open Source**: The code is open-source under the [GNU GPLv3](LICENSE), encouraging collaboration and contributions from the community.

 - **Modular Design**: Designed in a modular fashion, making it easy to extend functionality or integrate additional features in the future.